fathom-playground/playground/README.md

 what others will judge, connect to, and build on.

 ### A Goal
+What do you want to learn?
 Every adventure is a journey towards knowledge.
-The direction of your journey journey should be clearly articulated.
+To coordinate around your adventure the playground community needs to understand what it is you're going to learn.

 ### Structures
-The body of the adventure is the process and systems used to learn.
+_How_ are you going to learn?
+What are the systems and processes that will best create knowledge for you?
+What are the resources they will connect to?
 These can be rigid or open-ended, but should be clearly defined.

 ### Community
 An adventure does not exist in isolation.
 It should build upon, connect to, support, and involve other adventures and the broader community.
+Who are you working with, who are the people who will support you?

 ### Artifacts and Outcomes
 Finally, adventures result in artifacts.
 This can be anything from